sugimotot/btsdoc-portal/bbf/user_guide/create_account.md

 ***

+### Wallet
+Users can (if they have a lifetime membership) register multiple accounts in parallel, all of them are stored in a single wallet.
+Hence, a wallet can carry many accounts.
+Furthermore, users can create multiple wallets to organize their accounts properly.

 ## Light wallet or Web wallet?

 Before we create a wallet, let's check what type of wallet you wand to have as your BitShares wallet.
 Quick check the below chart.